 Our research funding comes from donations from the general public.
-Consequently, funding research that is both of significant scientific merit and of value to the community we serve and represent, helps to ensure that Cancer Council NSW responds to the genuine requirements of the community who support us.
+Consequently, funding research that is both of significant scientific merit and of value to the community we serve and represent helps to ensure that Cancer Council NSW responds to the genuine requirements of the community that supports us.

 Who is a consumer?

 Consumers are people who have been affected by cancer – patients, survivors, carers, or close family members or friends of someone diagnosed with cancer or when conducting certain kinds of public health research, members of the general community.
 A consumer is also usually linked to an organised group who voices the perspectives of patients as well as their carers, families, and loved ones; and has been trained to take part in research decision-making processes as a representative of the broader cancer community.
 Therefore, participants or patients in the research you are conducting, members of the research team, and members of an ethics committee are not considered consumers even if they have had personal experiences with cancer.

 - Consumer involvement has been shown to help make research more relevant to community needs.
 1-2

 - Involving consumers enhances transparency and accountability, by adding a different layer of independent review to peer review.
 1

 - Many consumers have useful professional skills that can assist researchers in their project endeavours.
 3